Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 - Use the evaluation results to identify potential areas of improvement for the model.

 ### Error Handling and Debugging:
-- Handle missing or incorrectly formatted data by cleaning the dataset, ensuring the images are correctly labeled and organized.
+- Handle missing or incorrectly formatted data by cleaning the dataset, and ensuring the images are correctly labeled and organized.
 - No major errors have been found during testing.
 If any issues arise, debugging is facilitated by the clear output of model performance metrics (accuracy, loss, confusion matrix).

 ## Why Use This App?